-Most of the Otter Tail is a slow-moving, easily navigable river.
 The river begins in Elbow Lake in Becker County, and encounters a number of lakes as it flows westward.
-At Breckenridge, the river joins with the Red River of the North, and together they form the Minnesota-North Dakota boundary.
+At Breckenridge, it joins with the Red River of the North to form the Minnesota-North Dakota boundary.
 There are no major rapids.
-The water in the Otter Tail River is unique because it starts by flowing south, but when it joins the Bois de Sioux River in Breckenridge it starts flowing north!

-The first 100 miles of the river have minor rapids and a steeper drop, but when it reaches the prairie grasslands, the river flattens out and its flow reflects that change.
+The first hundred miles of the river have minor rapids and a steeper drop.
+The river flattens out when it reaches the prairie grasslands, and its flow reflects that change.

 Fish and wildlife